DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - Scoping is the process of reviewing and selecting security controls based on the system that they will be applied to.
     - Scoping involves selecting only the controls that are appropriate for your IT systems
     - Scoping involves setting the boundaries of security control implementations.
+    - The scoping process removes controls from a list of controls from a suggested baseline.

 - 2.6.3 Standards selection
   - Organizations need to identify the standards (e.g. PCI DSS, GDPR etc) that apply and ensure that the security controls they select fully comply with these standards